bytecodealliance/component-docs/component-model/src/language-support/creating-runnable-components/rust.md

 ## Enabling a library component to be run via the `wasi:cli/run` interface

+Sometimes, it is useful to create a component that can *both* be used as a library (via exported interface) and executed standalone like a command component.

 While reactor (library-like) components export interfaces that are meant to be used directly, they can *also* export the [`wasi:cli/run` interface][wasi-cli-iface-run] from [WASI CLI][wasi-cli], and signal to consumers that the library can also be run similarly to a binary that would run via a